Qizan an-Najjar

-Qizan an-Najjar (قيزان النَجّار, also spelled Qizan al-Najar) is a Palestinian village in the southern Gaza Strip, part of the Khan Yunis Governorate.
+Qizan an-Najjar (قيزان النَجّار, also spelled Qizan al-Najar or Kizan al-Najjar) is a Palestinian village in the southern Gaza Strip, part of the Khan Yunis Governorate.
 It is located along the Salah al-Din Road between Khan Yunis and Rafah.
 In the 1997 census by the Palestinian Central Bureau of Statistics (PCBS) Qizan an-Najjar had a population of 2,733.
 Its population rose to 3,889 in the 2006 estimate by the PCBS.

+During the Gaza war, it came under the control of the Counter-Terrorism Strike Force (CSF), an anti-Hamas armed group.